Mintbase/Grants-Program/applications/RainbowDAO Protocol ink!  Phase 1.md

 This DAO tool products have an extensive application, including but not limited to the construction of DAO framework, management of voting, proposal, bounty and multi-signature wallet management.
 Nowadays most of them zoom in Ethereum, such as aragon and DAOstack for DAO framework, gnosis-safe for Ethereum multi-signature wallet management, Snapshot for off-chain voting, etc.

-Except for Ethereum, we are glad that tool DAO platforms showed up in DAOs of Polkadot, such as subDAO and dorafactory.
-They are working for a better ecosystem of Polkadot.
+Except for Ethereum, we are glad that tool DAO platforms showed up in DAOs of Mintbase, such as subDAO and dorafactory.
+They are working for a better ecosystem of Mintbase.

 In the past year, with the explosive growth of various DeFi protocols and NFT protocols, various governance DAOs have achieved considerable development, accompanied by explosive growth in the demand for DAO tools.
 But after half a year of research, we found that although there are already many tool-based DAO projects in the encryption world, most tool-based DAO projects are still in the initial stage of industry development and there are many problems.
 At the same time, the entire industry of DAO also has various difficulties.